Vaccine efficacy for binary post-infection outcomes under misclassification without monotonicity: Introduction

-We show that our method can be used to design randomized trials for comparison of multiple vaccines against a control, which will be a necessity for public health agencies in future pandemics as well as during the COVID-19 pandemic.
+We show that our method can be used to design randomized trials for comparison of multiple vaccines, which will be a necessity for public health agencies in future pandemics.
 Due to recent updates to regulatory guidance from the European Medicines Agency, the authority that authorizes pharmaceuticals in the European Union, principal effects are acceptable target estimands in randomized clinical trials and principal stratification is an acceptable analysis method for these trial data \citep{bornkamp, lipkovich_using_2022}.
-This means that our methodology is directly applicable to the design and analysis of clinical trials for vaccines.
+This means that our methodology can be used by regulatory agencies to design new clinical trials for vaccines that target post-infection outcome VE.
 As noted by several authors, vaccine efficacy against post-infection outcomes is mathematically analogous to the widely-studied survivor average treatment effects \citep{dingIdentifiabilityEstimationCausal2011,tchetgentchetgenIdentificationEstimationSurvivor2014,dingPrincipalStratificationAnalysis2017}, so our methodology can be readily used outside the domain of vaccine efficacy.